 - Resilience – measured through a person’s level of meaningful activities, happiness and social support available to them

-- Fortitude – emotional stability derived from a sense of being anchored to something bigger than oneself, and influenced by levels of happiness, stress and anxiety
+- Fortitude (Emotional Balance) – emotional stability derived from a sense of being anchored to something bigger than oneself, and influenced by levels of happiness, stress and anxiety

 Figure 2 Regression of the change in the BrainHealth Index on the number of cumulative training modules completed by the participant.
 The first seven modules constitute interventional training; the remaining two are informational only.